philpagel/udp3305s/README.md

     ./rec2csv foo.REC

-To redirect it to a file use shell redirection:
+To save the output to a file use shell redirection:

     ./rec2csv foo.REC > foo.csv